-It’s time to revisit one of our beloved body products: Radiant Skin Silk Body Lotion.
+It’s time to revisit one of our beloved body care products: Radiant Skin Silk Body Lotion.

 You had me at ‘skin silk’.
 How could one pass up their skin feeling silky, smooth and velvety soft to the touch?
 Not to mention smelling sweet like vanilla.
 It all sounds too good to be true, like your favorite healthy dessert, but bottled up.
 I think you’re skin deserves a little treat.

-Our Radiant Skin Silk Body Lotion is beauty butter in a bottle.
+Our Radiant Skin Silk Body Lotion is beauty nourishment in a bottle.
 Protecting and nourishing your skin, while helping it to retain moisture long-term.
 Bye-bye dry skin, hello radiance!

 Let’s explore some key ingredients within this creamy goodness.

 What Makes Our Skin Silk So Radiant?

 A rich source of beta-carotene, essential fatty acids and vitamins A, C and E, sunflower oil has all of the skin-protecting properties you need to make your skin look and feel healthy.

 Essential fatty acids encourage a firmer tighter look, while antioxidant vitamins are crucial to protect.